jason-dees-kr/test-doc-hub/breaking-changes/Proposal.md

 - __Removing enumerated value__: Mark value as deprecated.
 Code gen will provide warnings in the apps around this
 - __Renaming enumerated value__: Add correctly named value, mark incorrectly named value as deprecated.
 Remove incorrect value after time period has passed.
 - __Changing property type__: pfffttttt who knows don't do this.
 How do we change a property type and keep the same name as the previous property?
+	- make a new property with a similar enough name
+	- deprecate old property
 - __Remove Scenario__: Mark entire scenario as deprecated.
 Remove after deprecation period has passed.

 ### Multiple Versions in SDK